hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/06/05/entry.md

 I let go of my lawyer.
 I stopped fighting in the custody case.
 I started being honest with myself, with people in the program, and with the representation in my case.
 I had to put my entrepreneurship efforts on hold and hope desperately to find a job somewhere, anywhere to avoid bankruptcy.
+I finally relinquished control and already it seems to be bearing fruit.

-After hundreds of job applications not hearing anything for almost six months.
-I am happy to say I have four job interviews this week.
-I acted as secretary in my first meeting on Monday.
-I am so happy to say that I know nothing except that my relationship with my son is not something I am willing to lose.
+After hundreds of job applications not hearing anything, I have four interviews this week.
+I am getting to spend more time with my son as he prepares to enter kindergarten.
+I know nothing except that my relationship with my son is not something I am willing to lose.
+It is worth giving up everything I thought I knew before.

 I will not let my afflictions, addictions, or resentments control my life.
-I don't know what the future holds but I know I have to let go to any notion that I have control over any of it.
+I don't know what the future holds but I know I have to let go of any notion that I have control over what comes next.

 My will to power was a good survival mechanism until it wasn't anymore.
 When things stopped going my way I burned my kingdom to the ground and everything